 “Sometimes in logistics, technology seems to be the last thing on people’s minds,” said Maritime Association of South Carolina President Heather Holmquest.
 “We should have this conversation on an ongoing basis, to help get our heads out of our day-to-day work, and [thinkabout] how we can innovate, how we can move faster, how we can use technology solutions to be more efficient.”

 Presenters highlighted multiple industry topics, including freight trends, fuel efficiency, sustainability and reducing carbon footprints, the impacts of Big Data and cloud technology.

 “Focusing on new business models and trends that are changing and shaping the future of logistics is key to ensuring the success of our state in the future,” SC Logistics Director Suzanne Dickerson.
 “We are fortunate to have a robust logistics industry in South Carolina and I am very excited to be able to bring so many leaders from the logistics industry to South Carolina for this technology-focused event and am already looking forward to next year.”

 About SC Logistics

-SC Logistics is a collaborative effort to strengthen our state’s economy, create jobs, attract investment and become a global leader in transportation, distribution and logistics.
+SC Logistics is a collaborative effort to strengthen our state’s economy, create jobs, attract investment and become a global leader in transportation, distribution and logistics, supported by the South Carolina Council on Competitiveness.
 This effort is conducted through the SC Executive Forum, which consists of business leaders from the private sector and critically relevant state agencies, such as the SC Department of Commerce, the SC Department of Transportation and the SC Ports Authority.